 The Good and the Bad of the Wiegand Interface

-The Wiegand Interface is a widely used term that is understood by some and thrown about liberally by many, and by some who don’t really understand its ins and out, and its pros and cons.
+The Wiegand Interface is a widely used term by many and has its pros and cons.
 The good news is that the Wiegand Interface is something that virtually all manufacturers of access control systems support.
-For instance, with Keri’s Doors.NET software, customers can either choose an existing format from the Credential Types library or create their own data format to match that of the card and then save it to the library.
-There are a plethora of reader manufacturers of all types whose products’ data output is via a Wiegand interface, giving customers a wide range of choice of solutions that best meet their needs.
+With Keri’s Doors.NET software, customers can either choose an existing format from the Credential Types library or create their own data format.
+There are a plethora of reader manufacturers of all types whose products data output is via a Wiegand interface, giving customers a wide range of choice.

 The bad news is that it is easily misused by customers who don’t manage their card sequences properly.
-Cards are often duplicated (especially 26 bit) posing a security risk, and customers sometimes misorder cards and/or choose a format that doesn’t really suit their needs.
-As stated earlier, 26 bit Wiegand format still constitutes a large share of the market and is used on many “high end” projects, yet it should only be used in the lowest security applications.
+Cards are often duplicated (especially 26 bit) posing a security risk, and customers sometimes mis-order cards and/or choose a format that doesn’t really suit their needs.
+As stated earlier, 26 bit Wiegand format still constitutes a large share of the market and is used on many “high end” projects.
+Ideally, It should only be used in the lowest security applications.

 The Wiegand Interface allows for only one way communication, from the reader to the controller.
 There is no back and forth communication to provide the system operator with otherwise critical information about the reader, or to update the reader’s firmware.